TGAC/COPO-documentation/help/faq.rst

    <br>

-What are the formats that I download samples in?
+What are the formats that I can download samples in?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. collapse:: Click to view answer